Chemistry

 CHEM 131-0 Fundamentals of Chemistry I (1 Unit) Quantum mechanics, electronic structure, periodic properties of elements, chemical bonding, thermodynamics, intermolecular forces, properties of solids and liquids, solutions and colligative properties.
 Prerequisite: CHEM 110-0 (C- or better).
 Natural Sciences Distro Area Natural Sciences Foundational Discipline

-CHEM 131-MG Midquarter Study Group: CHEM 131 Fundamentals of Chemistry I (0 Unit) Peer-guided study group for students enrolled in CHEM 131-0.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+CHEM 131-MG Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in CHEM 131-0.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 CHEM 131-SG Peer-Guided Study Group: Fundamentals of Chemistry I (0 Unit) Peer-guided study group for students enrolled in CHEM 131-0.
 Meets weekly in small groups, along with a peer facilitator, to collaboratively review material, work through practice problems, and clarify course concepts.
 Enrollment optional.
 Graded S/U.